almondheil/csc213-give-take/README.md

   - There must be a colon with no spaces between it and the port.
 For instance, `even:50112` is valid, but `even: 50112` is not.

 - `PORT` is a required network parameter.
-It is the port the initial give is serving the file through, and will be used to terminate the initial give.
+It refers to the port that the initial give was hosted on.

 ## `take` usage